teuton-software/teuton/docs/learn/example-03-remote-hosts.md

 # Example: learn-03-remote-hosts

-Learn how to:
+This example is on GitHub repository at `examples/learn-03-remote-hosts`.

+Summary:
 * Check a group of remote hosts.
 * Export reports using other output formats.
 * Checking remote machine (host1) with Windows OS.

-> This example is on GitHub repository at `examples/learn-03-remote-hosts`.

 ## Config file

-`config.yaml` file:
+This configuration file contains:
+* 2 global params denitions.
+* 3 cases.
+* 4 specific case params definitions.

 ```yaml
 ---